hummingbird-12/SIC-XE_Machine/README.txt

 1. Description

-This is the second project for the System Programmig course in the Department of Computer Science and Engineering at Sogang University, Seoul, South Korea.
+This is the third project for the System Programmig course in the Department of Computer Science and Engineering at Sogang University, Seoul, South Korea.
-The implementation of the SIC/XE Machine Assembler is added to the shell environment created in first project.
+The implementation of the SIC/XE Machine Linking Loader is added to the previous project.

 2. Specification